eerimoq/moblin/README.rst

 - Changing stream from SRT to SRT always hangs video.

+- Improve the browser widget.

+- Add some buttons by default when creating a new scene.

 Ideas/plan
 ==========

+- Adaptive bitrate, but based on what?

 - Investigate video stabilization API.

 - Show web page on stream and/or locally.
 Audio kinda important.

-- Adaptive bitrate, but based on what?

 - Multiple Ethernet connections simultaneously?

-- Video effects:

-  - Sparks.

 - Lookup Twitch channel id from channel name.
 Possibly login to Twitch.